MaitreyThakar/BMS-using-jsp-servlet/README.md

 # Banking Management System
 <hr>

-- i use jsp,html,css,js for frount end.
+- i use jsp,html,css,js for frunt end.
-- and servlet for Backend.
+- and servlet for Back end.
 - i hope if anyone like it.